 - If I am avoiding this information, why am I doing so?

-Deciding when it’s acceptable to intentionally avoid information
+Deciding when to intentionally avoid information

 The meerkat effect

-For example, in the financial context, this means that people tend to monitor their portfolio more frequently when markets are unstable, regardless of whether the fluctuations have an overall negative or positive trend.
+For example, in the financial context, the meerkat effect means that people tend to monitor their portfolio more frequently when markets are volatile, regardless of whether the fluctuations have an overall negative or positive trend.

-This suggests that even when lack of certainty causes people to seek out new information in order to make better-informed decisions, due to the influence of the meerkat effect, those people will still be less likely to acquire new information when they fear that it might be negative, due to the influence of the ostrich effect.
+This suggests that even when factors such as uncertainty, volatility, and instability cause people to seek out information, due to the influence of the meerkat effect, those people will often be less likely to acquire new information when they fear that it might be negative, due to the influence of the ostrich effect.

 Summary and conclusions

 - The ostrich effect is a cognitive bias that causes people to avoid information that they perceive as potentially unpleasant.

 - For example, the ostrich effect can cause someone to avoid looking at their bills, because they’re worried about seeing how far behind they are on their payments.